 How will I know if these retailers can deliver to my home?

 The best way to determine if grocery delivery is available for your location is to visit the retailer websites.
-To ensure system functionality, most retailers will be launching slowly.
-Here are some suggestions on where to look for the initial roll-out:

 The delivery zip codes available are those where retailers are able to provide their full line of groceries, which includes the ability to deliver perishable items to that area.